gokceoguzerenler/cis530_sp2021/index.md

 Grading
 : The grading for the course will consist of:
     * 60% for weekly homework assignments
     * 15% for quizzes about the readings
     * 25% for the final project or 4 optional homeworks

+: Homeworks and quizes are weighted equally within their respective categories.
 : Homework will be released two weeks before it is due.
-There will be 8 homeworks.
+There will be 8 homeworks, roughly due weekly.
+Please see the Schedule
 : Final Project will be done in groups of 3 or more.
 If you cannot think of a topic, or are struggling to form a team, you can do 4 alternative homeworks.

 Collaboration Policy
 : Unless otherwise noted, you are allowed to work in pairs on the homework assignment.
 Both partners will receive the same grade.
 The final projects will have larger groups.